 History of bilateral relations

-In 1815, the Portuguese government recognised Swiss neutrality.
+The government of Portugal recognised Swiss neutrality in 1815.
 At this time too, consular relations were established between the two countries, even though the first formal agreement was only signed in 1883.

-Switzerland opened a consulate in Lisbon in 1817, to be transformed into a consulate-general in 1874.
-A Swiss diplomatic chancery began operations in the Portuguese capital in 1936, turning into a legation in 1945, and later raised to embassy status in 1959.
-Portugal set up its first consulate in Switzerland in 1855.
-In 1892, a Portuguese legation was established in Bern and upgraded to an embassy in 1959.
+Switzerland opened a consulate in Lisbon in 1817, which was upgraded to a consulate general in 1874.
+A Swiss diplomatic chancery was established in the Portuguese capital in 1936, and was upgraded to a legation in 1945 and an embassy in 1959.
+Portugal first established a consulate in Switzerland in 1855 in Geneva.
+A Portuguese legation was set up in Bern in 1892, and was replaced by an embassy in 1959.

-The membership of both countries in the European Free Trade Association (EFTA) from 1960 to 1985 served to foster intergovernmental relations.
+Membership of both countries of the European Free Trade Association (EFTA) served to foster intergovernmental relations in the period between 1960 and 1985.
 From 1963 to 1975, Switzerland represented Portuguese interests in Senegal.

-Reciprocal visits became more frequent beginning in 1977.
-Visits were paid to their Portuguese counterparts by Swiss President Couchepin in 2003; Federal Councillor Schmid in 2004; and Swiss President Calmy-Rey in 2007.
+Reciprocal visits became more frequent as of 1977.
+Visits were paid to their Portuguese counterparts by Swiss President Pascal Couchepin in 2003, Federal Councillor Samuel Schmid in 2004 and 2006, and Swiss President Micheline Calmy-Rey in 2007.
+On 17-18 October 2016, President Marcelo Rebelo de Sousa of Portugal paid a state visit to Switzerland.